NSO-developer/external-id-allocation/README.md

 show kickers
 ```

-then create an allocation request (the current example will just created a random integer, or you can test it with the ipam-server.py that you can find in test folder).
-The allocating service needs to be an existing instance.
+Before creating the request you have to decide if you want to use a random Integer as allocation or to test it with an actual external request

 To test with an external request, set use-random to False i.e